 The first spring training game ever to be played in Arizona takes place at Tucson’s Hi Corbett Field.
 The Indians, behind the pitching of Bob Lemon, beat the Giants, 3-1, in the inaugural Cactus League contest.

-In front of 5,000 fans at Havana's new Gran Estadio de La Habanao, the Yankees beat the Dodgers in extra innings, 1-0.
-Snuffy Stirnweiss's tenth inning single will be the Bronx Bombers' only hit.
+In front of 5,000 fans at Havana's new Gran Estadio de La Habanao, the Yankees lose to the Dodgers in extra innings, 1-0, with Snuffy Stirnweiss's tenth-inning single accounting for the Bronx Bombers' only hit.
 Pete Reiser's long double on a 3-2 pitch off Spec Shea scores Carl Furillo, giving Brooklyn the walk-off victory in Cuba.

 Prior to an intrasquad contest in St. Petersburg in a pregame ceremony, the Mets announce former manager Casey Stengel had been elected to the Hall of Fame.
 The 75 year-young 'Old Perfessor' benefitted from a new rule by the Baseball Writers Committee on Veterans that makes any manager, umpire or executive past the age of 65 eligible to be elected to the Hall of Fame six months after retiring, bypassing the traditional five-year wait rule for players.